tobychui/arozos/docs/README.md

-# ArOZ Online Documentation Rendering Interface
+# ArozOS Documentation Rendering Interface
 This is the documentation rendering script for ArOZ Online Documentation System.
 The json files follow the following structure